betarelease/blog_posts/2015-02-09-isnt_40mins_too_long.md

 tags: [mingle, build, ci, continuous delivery, cd,feedback]
 ---

-Yes, our CI build on Mingle takes 40 mins.
+Yes, our CI build on [@thatsMingle](https://twitter.com/thatsmingle) takes 40 mins.

-Yes, Mingle is a ruby application.
-Yes, Mingle runs on Java using JRuby.
+Yes, @thatsMingle is a ruby application.
+Yes, @thatsMingle runs on Java using JRuby.

 With all these superlative technologies Mingle CI build still takes 40 mins.
 And this is an improvement.
 And we are happy with it.